Friday, May 15, 2026

 How often should you weigh cattle to track weight gain?

 Finishing cattle should be weighed every 3–4 weeks.
 Shorter intervals introduce noise from gut fill variation that makes ADG calculations unreliable.
 Longer intervals reduce the frequency of management decisions.
-For growing and store cattle, monthly weighing at minimum, with fixed weighs at housing and turnout.
+For growing and storing cattle, monthly weighing at a minimum, with fixed weights at housing and turnout.

 What tools do I need to track cattle weight gain?